Maca root may not be a staple food in your kitchen. But with a lot of people calling it a superfood, is it time to learn more about it?

 Turmeric Maca Powder Cacao Energy Balls by Natalie’s Health — These energy balls come packed with maca and other superfoods like goji berries and turmeric.
 They’re also rolled together with cocoa powder, nuts, and dates for a healthy snack.

-Sweet Potato & Maca Soup with Green Harissa by Hello Glow — This hearty soup is a blend of warm spices, creamy coconut milk, sweet potatoes, and green Harissa, with a bit of maca powder for added antioxidants.
+Sweet Potato & Maca Soup with Green Harissa by Hello Veggie — This hearty soup is a blend of warm spices, creamy almond butter, sweet potatoes, and green Harissa, with a bit of maca powder for added antioxidants.

 Should You Eat Maca Root?

 Maca root is full of nutrients that suggest it could be a positive addition to your diet.
 But certainly, more research is needed in humans.
 And maca comes with some notable ethical and sustainability considerations.
 Not to mention a hefty price tag depending on what type you buy.